Abelian subalgebras and the Jordan structure of a von Neumann algebra: Conclusions

 \section{Conclusions}

 There remain several directions for further research.
 First, it would be of interest to see if the Jordan structure of a $C^*$-algebra is determined by its poset of abelian $C^*$-subalgebras.
 In this direction we remark that it is known that the lattice of $C^*$-subalgebras of an abelian $C^*$-algebra determines the $C^*$-algebra \cite[Theorem~11]{Mendivil}.
-Perhaps \cite{Rosicky} may also be related to this question.
+Perhaps \cite{Rosicky} may also be related to this question. \cite{vdBHeu10} is concerned with abelian subalgebras of partial $C^*$-algebras and von Neumann algebras.

 For a different direction, one might consider the matter of adding additional information to the poset $AbSub~\mathcal{M}$ in hopes of recovering the full von Neumann structure of $\mathcal{M}$, rather than just its Jordan structure.
 This seems very closely related to the subject of orientation theory, very nicely described in \cite{AS}.
 From the perspective of the topos approach, the natural question becomes whether orientations can be encoded by presheaves (contravariant, $\operatorname{Set}$-valued functors) over $AbSub~\mathcal{M}$, or maybe by covariant functors.